firebase/flutterfire/docs/app-check/default-providers.md

 1. [Install and initialize FlutterFire](/docs/flutter/setup) if you haven't already done so.

-1. Register your apps to use App Check with the SafetyNet, Device Check, and reCAPTCHA providers in the [**Project Settings > App Check**](https://console.firebase.google.com/project/_/settings/appcheck) section of the Firebase console.
+1. Register your apps to use App Check with the Play Integrity, Device Check, and reCAPTCHA providers in the [**Project Settings > App Check**](https://console.firebase.google.com/project/_/settings/appcheck) section of the Firebase console.